khadijahtou/Recipe-Website-/README.md

-# Recipe Finder
+# Ocean Of Recipe

 Overview

-Recipe Finder is a simple web application that allows users to search for recipes and view detailed instructions for cooking their favorite meals.
+Ocean of Recipe is a simple web application that allows users to search for recipes and view detailed instructions for cooking their favorite meals.
 The app fetches recipe data from TheMealDB API and dynamically displays the results.

 Features